-- outlining the EYFS curriculum to parents/guardians during the new parents meeting in July, to enable them to understand the value of supporting their child's learning at home - encouraging parents/guardians to complete the home/school admissions forms - holding parent's evenings and curriculum evenings - operating an "open door" policy, whereby parents/guardians can come and discuss concerns and developments in an informal manner - inviting parents/guardians into the classroom for discover and do sessions and to accompany children on school visits - encouraging parents/guardians to listen to their child read each night and to comment on reading progress in a home/school reading diary as well as using this diary as a communication channel between home/school - encourage the use of tapestry, where parents can add observations about things their children have achieved outside of school, homework, wow moments and they can also comment on observations added by the class teachers. - encouraging relevant learning activities to be continued at home e.g. phonics and grotty word practice, library books and maths activities. - discussing individual targets with parents/guardians at parents' evening in October and March (informed by the EYFS Profile) - providing an annual written report to parents/guardians in July summarizing the child's progress - holding a Celebration of Achievement assembly every week - Feedback from parents via questionnaires - sharing the children's achievements through their online learning journals and work books. - Sharing weekly updates of our work in class via tapestry
+- outlining the EYFS curriculum to parents/guardians during the new parents meeting in July, to enable them to understand the value of supporting their child's learning at home - encouraging parents/guardians to complete the home/school admissions forms - holding parent's evenings and curriculum evenings - operating an "open door" policy, whereby parents/guardians can come and discuss concerns and developments in an informal manner - inviting parents/guardians into the classroom for discover and do sessions and to accompany children on school visits - encouraging parents/guardians to listen to their child read each night and to comment on reading progress in reading diary

+- encourage the use of tapestry, where parents can add observations about things their children have achieved outside of school, homework, wow moments and they can also comment on observations added by the class teachers. - encouraging relevant learning activities to be continued at home e.g. phonics and red word practice, library books and maths activities. - discussing individual targets with parents/guardians at parents' evening in October and March (informed by the EYFS Profile) - providing an annual written report to parents/guardians in July summarizing the child's progress - holding a merit / dojo assembly every week this is shared on tapestry - Feedback from parents via questionnaires - sharing the children's achievements through their online learning journals and work books. - Sharing weekly updates of our work in class via tapestry

-Signed (EYFS Leader): Rachael Cotterel I
+Signed (EYFS Leader): Rachael Cotterell

 Signed (Headteacher): Neil Le Feuvre

-Signed (Chair of Governors): Mrs Owen .
-Date: January 2021 Policy to be reviewed: January 2022
+Signed (Chair of Governors): Mrs Owen Date: March 2022 Policy to be reviewed: March 2023